onap/integration/test/csit/README.md

-# Manual CSIT Scripts
+# CSIT Scripts - Deprecated
-The scripts in this directory are to help developers manually kick off test flows on their own dev environments in order to help debug any test failures.
+All CSIT test suites have been relocated to the "integration/csit" repo.